The Latest: Texas gunman was violent in psychiatric facility

 Waco Assistant Chief Robert Lanning said Wednesday that Seth Ator was being treated in July 2001 at an in-patient facility in the city, about 105 miles (169 kilometers) south of Dallas.

-Lanning says Ator tore the ceiling in his room down, broke a chair, punched a hole in a wall and was so threatening some staff locked themselves in a nursing station.
+Lanning says Ator tore down the ceiling in his room, broke a chair, punched a hole in a wall and was so threatening some staff locked themselves in a nursing station.

 Ator was later locked in a “seclusion room.”
 Lanning says when security went into the room Ator approached them holding a piece of pipe he’d pried from the toilet, and they pepper sprayed him.